rdz-oss/BattyBirdNET-Data/README.md

 # BattyBirdNET-Data
-Scripts and info on ML data set collection, refinement and use.

 This projects targets to collect and publicly provide the best data for machine learning purposes for European bats.

 Thank you for being part of this data collection effort!

 The BattyBirdNET-ML database is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
 Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/.
 The scripts and code for processing the data are under the Apache 2.0 License.

 To reach that aim try to: